Hurricane Ida leaves at least 1 dead and more than a million without power as it slows to a near standstill over Louisiana - KESQ

 The closed portion of roadway stretches from Louisiana Highway 73 — near Dutch Town, Louisiana — to Louisiana Highway 641 — near Gramercy, Louisiana.

-In Lafourche Parish, every road was impassible Sunday night, Sheriff Craig Webre told CNN.
+In Lafourche Parish, every road was impassible Sunday night, Webre told CNN.

 There is a curfew in place for Lafourche Parish, “and we’re going to set up checkpoints to aggressively enforce that curfew,” the sheriff said.